ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 It is also important to keep in mind that both models neglect the energy which is reflected from the outer layer back into the medium (multiple scattering). *WWL model uses some kind of compensation!...*

-[?Image #RefrGeomNorm? refraction direction, peak energy path, neglected energy]
+*[?Image #RefrGeomNorm? refraction direction, peak energy path, neglected energy]*

-*...why should the approximation work???...
+*Why should my approximation work?...
 The higher the specularity of the outer surface is the better the approximation behaves.
 For rougher surfaces the light is spreads over a wider interval of directions --> the Fresnel behaves differently (especially at grazing angles), the inner layer is lit from wider set of angles --> approximation starts to fail...
 But, at least the amount of transmitted energy should roughly approximate the actual transmission.*

 ## Evaluation